Top 3 ways to remove a closed account from your credit report

 Some people are wondering if they should close their credit accounts when their account is closed.
 This can affect your score, but it might not always be worth closing an old loan or mortgage because of this one action - It depends on what type and amount were owed by that particular company as well!

 There are some accounts that you should remove for the sake of your credit history, but leaving them would be a mistake.
-It is important to get rid of negative information from old closed lines if they have been inaccurate in describing what kind of person one's finances really were at any point during their lifetime--but this does not mean just because someone else might have opened an account before us doesn't mean we can never close ours!
+It is important to get rid of negative information from old closed lines if they have been inaccurate in describing what kind of person one's finances were at any point during their lifetime--but this does not mean just because someone else might have opened an account before us doesn't mean we can never close ours!

 Should you remove closed accounts from your credit report?